 - 1. The Cultural Development Team manages the Deaccession process once an artwork is identified as needing decommissioning. - 2.
 Prepare a Deaccession Plan.
 This is undertaken by the Cultural Development Team or by an independent Public Art Curator.
 The Deaccession Plan establishes criteria for the assessment of the artwork.
 The criteria will be different for each artwork but, as a minimum, should identify the Artist, its cultural significance, contractual arrangement, ownership and methods for its Disposal.
 It should also consider potential community interest in removing the artwork from the public domain.
 Initial recommendations are provided in the Deaccession Plan. - 3.
 Convene the Public Art Advisory Panel to review the proposed criteria and recommendations of the Deaccession Plan. - 4.
-If the process decides to Decommission rather than Dispose, then proceed to the Decommission Process Step 5. - 5.
+If the process decides to Decommission rather than Dispose, then 4.
+If the process decides to Deaccession rather than Dispose, proceed to proceed to the Decommission Process Step 5. - 5.
 Document the artwork and update the Public Art Register to document the process. - 6.
 Allow the Artist (or their estate) the opportunity to document the artwork in line with Copyright Amendment (Moral Rights) Act 2000 requirements. - 7.
-Undertake Disposal, which may include selling, gifting or repurposing parts of the artwork e.g. recycling or used to create a new artwork. - 8.
-Document the artwork in the Public Art Register as Disposed and include the Disposal method.
+Undertake Disposal, which may include selling, gifting or repurposing parts of the artwork e.g. recycling or used to create a new artwork. - Document the artwork in the Public Art Register as Disposed and 8. include the Disposal method.